libhal-google/libhal/README.md

 The information about the original class object and its internal implementation is not visible to the `runtime_polymorphic` object.
-So when read is called, because the type of the internal pointer is `T = embed::input_pin`, the code must perform a virtual call through the interface.
+So when read is called, because the type of the internal pointer is `T = embed::input_pin_interface`, the code must perform a virtual call through the interface.

 ### Scenario #2: Direct call